JohanBendz/com.lidl/README.txt

 * Good for the environment and your wallet

 PLEASE OBSERVE!
-Known issues:
-Until further notice the RGB lights only support on/off and dim (white temperature and colors will be added when know issues are resolved).

 Please be advised, some devices need a good 5-10 minutes before they work as intended after being added to Homey.
 If a newly added device show as broken, give it 10 minutes, if still not OK restart the app.

 Supported devices: